 The data source for the layer you are editing determines the geometry type a feature template creates and whether the features are two-dimensional (2D) or three-dimensional (3D).
 This capability is configured when the feature class is created in a geodatabase.

 Clicking a feature template in the Create Features pane shows its construction tools and starts the default construction tool.
 The toolbar that appears at the bottom of the active map or scene contains companion methods and commands for creating and finishing a feature.

-For a basic workflow to create features, see Get started editing.
+For a basic workflow to get started creating features, see Get started editing.

 Feature types you can create

 Choosing which feature type to create depends on the objects or data points you intend to represent, the information you need to capture, and the type of analysis for which they will be used.
 In some scenarios, you may need to create more than one feature type for the same data.

 You might, for example, need to use polygons to show city parks at display scales less than 1:100,000 and use point features for greater scales.
 Another project might require rivers as polylines to model water flow and also as polygons to calculate area coverage.

 - Annotation features are textual elements placed on a map to name or describe geographic features.
 Generally, they are placed alongside labels in a planned visual hierarchy to communicate the importance of a particular feature.
 You can style them for a particular cartographic aesthetic.
 Examples include text that emphasizes the name of a country versus the name of a city or the name of a river.

 - You can link an annotation feature class to a geographic feature class and automate specific update behaviors.
 For example, text strings for feature-linked annotation are linked to the value of a field or fields from the geographic feature to which it is linked.
 You can also configure linked annotation to automatically add, delete, or move with the linked feature.